-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage pay the full cost of your Tier 4 and Tier 5 drugs.You stay in this stage until you have paid pays its share of the cost of your Tier 1, Tier 2, Tier of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.00 This amount and rules for counting costs toward this amount have been set by Medicare.
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage During this stage, you pay the full cost of your Tier 4 and Tier 5 drugs.
+You stay in this stage until you have paid \$300.00 for your Tier 4 and Tier 5 drugs (\$300.00 is the amount of your Tier 4 and Tier 5 deductible).
+(Details are in Section 4 of this chapter.)
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+After you (or others on your behalf) have met your Tier 4 and Tier 5 deductible, the plan pays its share of the costs of your Tier 4 and Tier 5 drugs and you pay your share.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.00.
+(Details are in Section 5 of this chapter.)
+During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
+You stay in this stage until your year-to-date " out-of- pocket costs " (your payments) reach a total of \$7,050.00.
+This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)